 Sign-up to the FREE online course to establish your Green Office

 5 weeks.
 One email per week.
 Unsubscribe at any time.
 By signing up, you agree to our data policy.

 Academics and practitioners can’t agree on a shared definition.
 Like sustainable development or sustainability, the concept means different things to different people (surprise!).

-So, just pick a definition that suit you best.
-We like the UNESCO‘s definition:
+So, just pick a definition that suits you best.
+We like UNESCO‘s definition: